Nick-Liou/Gem5/Second_Assignment/README.md

 In this step, we want to find the CPU cache parameters (size, assosciativity, line size) that maximize performance on SPEC2006 benchmarks.

 Checking all different combinations of parameters for L1d, L1i and L2 cache would not be very efficient, so we came up with the following methodology:
 We start from a "reasonable" configuration (the default values for MinorCPU), and then we tweak the parameters, one at a time, to observe their effect.
+Using shell and python scripts, the simulation, data retrieval and plotting was in large part automated.

 First of all, here's what we expected CPU cache's effect on performance:
 - Cache sizes